TouK/nussknacker/docs/developers_guide/Testing.md

 ```

 ### Injecting custom global variables
-You can inject map of your own or mocked UDFs (user defined functions) or other variables using `.withGlobalVariables` on specified above `TestScenarioRunner` to be passed to engine model data.
+You can inject map of your own or mocked UDFs (user defined functions) or other variables using `.withExtraGlobalVariables` on specified above `TestScenarioRunner` to be passed to engine model data.
 Example:

 ```scala
 import pl.touk.nussknacker.engine.util.functions._